odedns/hackathon/README.md

-4. import the materna data from the DATA folder into mongo: mongoimport -d hack -c materna1 --type csv --file materna-2-01.csv --headerline 4a. allow remote connections to mongo: edit /etc/mongod.conf in the follwing section:
+4. import the materna data from the DATA folder into mongo: mongoimport -d hack -c materna1 --type csv --file materna-2-01.csv --headerline 4a. allow remote connections to mongo: edit /etc/mongod.conf in the following section:
 net:
   port: 27017
   bindIp: 0.0.0.0
   #bindIp: 127.0.0.1

-set the following value for bindIp restart the mongo service
+set the following value for bindIp 0.0.0.0 restart the mongo service